30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-Affordability puts this program at number 30 on the list.
+Affordability puts the University of West Alabama’s program among the most accessible options here.
 This online M.Ed. in school counseling is among the most affordable on this list, which is a big contributor to why it makes our list of top online school counseling grad programs.
 Courses include techniques in counseling, crisis intervention, and multicultural counseling, and it takes three years to finish the 60-credit program.
 This online school counseling program is designed for either current educators who want to further their education (these kinds of students need a teaching certification with two years of teaching experience) or educators who want to become school counselors.

 Key Highlights: